Call For Interns - June 16, 2014

 Resume submissions due April 1

 Fall Internship: Sept – Dec

 - Your top 5 all time favorite records

 - Duties vary based on your expertise (writing, programming, etc.).
-Those duties will almost definitely include packing vinyl and CDs — and updating websites.
+It will almost definitely include packing vinyl and CDs — and updating websites.

-- Previous interns have gone on to bright futures as employees here & at other music-related companies
+- Previous interns have gone on to bright futures as employees and freelancers here & at other music-related companies

 If you can do all that, you're hired!

 Bryce's big year, MusicNOW is BBC 6Music's 'compilation of the week' - May 04, 2016

 Think about label co-founder Bryce Dessner's achievements over the past 365 days and it's easy to see he's had what you call 'a banner year': music festivals built around his extended artistic family in Cork, Ireland and Minneapolis, Minnesota - new compositions premiering at the New York City Ballet and LA Philharmonic - his first major Hollywood film score for The Revenant - and, last but not least, the 10th anniversary of MusicNOW, the intimate festival he curates each year in The National's hometown of Cincinnati, Ohio.
 Speaking of which, we had a happy & unexpected bit of ....continue....